tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 > 44 If [he is not], his faith and hope is vain, for none is acceptable before
 > God, save the meek and lowly in heart;

-"Cannot" is more than just "likely won't".
+"Cannot" is more than just "likely won't."
 Meekness is a necessary part of faith.
 I believe this has more to do with the inherent nature of faith than with God simply being picky about "how" we exercise it.
-Certainly, as the apostle James wrote, "God resisteth the proud",^[[James 4:6](https://www.churchofjesuschrist.org/study/scriptures/nt/james/4?lang=eng&id=p6#p6)] but, perhaps more significantly for our purposes, _the proud resist God_.
+Certainly, as the apostle James wrote, "God resisteth the proud",^[[James 4:6](https://www.churchofjesuschrist.org/study/scriptures/nt/james/4?lang=eng&id=p6#p6)] but, perhaps more significantly, _the proud resist God_.
 When we seek to hold firmly to something that is not true, in essence demanding it from God, we unwittingly fall into pride.
 True faith, on the other hand, is the submission of our will and mind (wherein we lack justification) to God's will and mind (from which we learn truth, thus forming the _unjustified true belief_ discussed earlier).
 In the words of Jacob:

 > Wherefore, brethren, seek not to counsel the Lord, but to take counsel from
 > his hand.